kokoko3k/koko-aio-slang/docs-ng.md

     By reading the following explanaitions, you will realize that this section can also be used to emulate<br>
     handhelds screens, where pixels you see on screen have to be sized proportionally to the game one.<br>

+    Allow use of fuzzy screen coords
+        If you want perfect mask triads matching between content and screen, disable this option.
+        Enabling it may allow to have a better representation of color shades in some cases.

     Horizontal mask
         X resolution: (core or screen) (**):
             0: Phosphors width will be relative to the pixel width of the core (game).